-Disclosure: This post is not sponsored in any way by Thuan Tinh Island Cookery Class, we truly just loved our experience with them and wanted to share it with you in the hopes you too can experience Vietnam to its fullest beauty.
+Disclosure: This post is not sponsored in any way by Thuan Tinh Island Cookery Class, I truly just loved the experience with them and wanted to share it with you in the hopes you too can experience Vietnam to its fullest beauty.